 Coconut Oil - Contains healthy fatty acids, which can transform quickly into energy, maintain heart health and improve brain function.

-Butter – Butter, especially from grass fed cows, is a good source of a variety of fatty acids, as well as some vitamins and antioxidants.
-Health experts often recommend to consume butter in moderation due to its high content of saturated fat.
+Butter - Butter, especially from grass-fed cows, is a good source of a variety of fatty acids, as well as some vitamins and antioxidants.
+Health experts often recommend consuming butter in moderation due to its high content of saturated fat.

 Coconut Milk - Just as coconut oil, coconut milk contains good fats that have health benefits, contains many good nutrients and may reduce the risk of heart disease.

 Honey - Contains anti-oxidants and is generally considered "less bad" than white sugar or corn syrup.
 However, it is still sugar, so the less you consume, the better!
 The same is the case with other natural sweeteners that you might substitute for honey.

 Add-ins - I like to add in some almonds, walnuts or sunflower seeds for extra crunch and nutrients.
 You could really use any nut or seed!